ilozano2/spring-cloud-gateway-active-health-check/README.md

 All the endpoints will be checked periodically by automatically using the Spring Boot Actuator health endpoint.
 You can also customize some options like `spring.cloud.loadbalancer.health-check.<your-service-name>.path` and `spring.cloud.loadbalancer.health-check.interval`.

-> The default Health Check configuration checks the upstream service endpoints by using the `/actuator/health` endpoint, which requires activating Spring Actuator in your upstream service.
+> The default health check configuration checks the upstream service endpoints by using the `/actuator/health` endpoint, which requires activating Spring Actuator in your upstream service.

 For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java) and [LoadBalancerProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) classes